 The IMF also mentions that central banks should not reduce their determination to lower inflation and that fiscal policy “should emphasize social spending to support the poor while reducing public debt.”

-The International Monetary Fund (IMF) warned this Wednesday that the riots and political paralysis that are taking place in different regions of Latin America could have consequences for the continent’s economic activity and growth.
+The International Monetary Fund (IMF) warned this Wednesday that the riots and political paralysis that are taking place in different regions of Latin America might have consequences for the continent’s economic activity and growth.

 “The continued possibility of unrest and political paralysis has the potential to erode confidence and weigh on economic activity”the Fund pointed out in an article written by analysts Gustavo Adler, Nigel Chalk and Anna Ivanova.